-BIWW was required to collect samples for testing in 2019.
+BIWW was not required to collect samples for testing in 2022.
 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.

 Under the public notice rule, public water systems participating in UCMR sampling must provide a special notice of the availability of unregulated contaminant monitoring results whether or not contaminants are detected.
-Results are available from the Water Services Superintendent at 419-627-5815.
+When required to sample, results are available from the Water Services Superintendent at 419.627.5815.